 Thefts and other crimes in Jamaica

 There’s good news for would-be travelers when it comes to less-serious crimes in Jamaica.
-First off, the incidence of robbery on the island has decreased considerably since a high of almost 95 cases per 100k people in 2008 to less than half that, at 44 per 100k in 2017.
+First off, the incidence of robbery on the island has decreased considerably since a high of almost 95 cases per 100k people in 2008.
+It’s now down to less than half that, at 44 per 100k in 2017.
 Second, there’s been a concerted effort by government ministries to insulate the tourism industry on the island from criminals, what with all new tourist police and other measures just like it.

 That said, FCO warnings from the US and British governments still make a point of highlighting the specific risk of pickpocketing and theft, so it’s certainly not a non-issue.
 It’s just important you remain vigilant, steer clear of rougher neighborhoods (particularly in Kingston), and never resist if you become the victim of an armed robbery.

 That said, petty theft and theft come in many forms.
 Visitors here should also be sure never to leave valuable items and cash on display in their hotel rooms when they leave for the day.
 Use the safe – that’s what it’s there for.
 You’ll also want to be careful on the beach.
 Many thefts happen when someone’s otherwise engaged – you know, snorkelling through pipefish-filled reefs!
 Ger yourself a waterproof valuables wallet to strap to your body if there’s no one around to look after your stuff.
 Or just leave it all back at the hotel – in the safe, remember?

 Again, generally speaking Jamaica is considered safe for solo female travelers.
 Thousands of lone women travelers come here each year and most get to enjoy everything that the island has to offer without a hitch.
 However, foreign and state department warnings do make it clear that there remains a “risk of sexual assault against tourists,” and points to specific guidance for solo female travelers to help mitigate that.